virtualegret/flight-schedules/README.md

 Other VAMs are not yet planned, but will be considered after phpVMS v7 has been finished.

+## Features That are Not Planned

+- Subfleet support in flights/pairs
+- ACARS functionality

 ## System Requirements

 - Windows 10 or above